Mohammad Fayek Uz Zaman

-Mohammad Fayek Uzzaman is a Bangladeshi academic and a former Vice Chancellor of Khulna University.
-Now he is working as a professor of Department of Islamic History and Culture in University of Rajshahi.
-His Ph.D. is on the topic of Liberation War of Bangladesh and Mujibanagar Sarkar.
+Mohammad Fayek Uzzaman is a Bangladeshi academic and a former vice chancellor of Khulna University.
+He is a professor in the Department of Islamic History and Culture at the University of Rajshahi.
+His Ph.D. is on the topic of the Liberation War of Bangladesh and Mujibanagar Sarkar.

 Career

 Zaman served as the pro-vice-chancellor of Khulna University from 28 November 2010.
-Earlier he served as a professor of Islamic History and Cultural Department of Rajshahi University.
+Earlier he served as a professor in the Islamic History and Cultural Department of Rajshahi University.

 In January 2013, Zaman was appointed as the vice-chancellor of Khulna University.
 He was appointed for the second term in January 2017.
 His second tenure ended on 28 January 2021.